 COLOR

-Diamonds are found with a range of colors, from faint yellow or brown through to the very rare pinks, blues, greens and other colors known as "fancies".
+Diamonds are found in a range of colors, from faint yellow or brown through to the very rare pinks, blues, greens, and other colors known as "fancies".

 CLARITY